-All actuarial assumptions used in the June 30, 2019 funding valuation were based on the experience review for the three years ended June 30, 2018.
-The state's statutory (employer) contribution rate for fiscal year 2020, determined by the actuarial valuation, will increase from 49.131% to 52.150% or an additional 3.019% of employee covered payroll.
+All actuarial assumptions used in the June 30, 2020 funding valuation were based on the experience review for the three years ended June 30, 2018.
+The state's statutory (employer) contribution rate for fiscal year 2021, determined by the actuarial valuation, will increase from 54.290% to 54.831% or an additional 0.541% of employee covered payroll.
 Total employee headcount is expected to remain level.

-Tier 2 active members' annual pensionable earnings were capped at \$114,952 in 2019 and will be capped at \$115,929 in 2020.
+Tier 2 active members' annual pensionable earnings were capped at \$115,929 in 2020 and will be capped at \$116,740 in 2021.
 The caps on Tier 2 members' calendar year earnings decrease the anticipated amount of future earnings credit as well as the associated contributions.

-During most of FY 2019 SERS retiring members had the option to elect the COLA buyout created by Public Act 100-0587.
+Eligible retiring SERS members have the option to elect the COLA buyout created by Public Act 100-0587.
 Retiring Tier 1 members may elect to receive a delayed and reduced COLA, and in return receive a lump sum accelerated benefit equal to 70% of the actuarily determined present value of the difference between the traditional COLA and the reduced COLA.
 The amount of the accelerated benefit is paid from the Pension Trust Fund but then reimbursed from a dedicated bond fund.
-In FY 2019, approximately 22% of retiring members participated in this new benefit option and that participation rate is expected to continue.
+The participation rate for this new benefit option has been approximately 22.3% among eligible regular formula members and 33.9% among eligible alternative formula members.
+Participation is expected to be maintained at these levels for the foreseeable future.

 Public Act 100-0587 also created a Total buyout option for inactive vested SERS participants.
 This program allows vested inactive members to receive a lump sum payment equal to 60% of the present value of projected benefits.
-The program was implemented in late FY 2019 with only very limited participation, but the participation rate is expected to be between 5% and 10% in FY 2020, the first full fiscal year of implementation.
+This component of the program has had a much lower participation rate, but additional details are being provided to eligible inactive members in their current annual statements.
+Through these efforts, additional experience will be gained to gauge the acceptability of this option among eligible members.

-Benefit payments are projected to continue to grow at a rate of approximately 6 - 8% annually, primarily as a result of the growth in the number of annuitants and the 3% annual COLA.
+Benefit payments are projected to continue to grow at a rate of approximately 6% to 8% annually, primarily due to the growth in the number of annuitants and the 3% annual COLA.